ayaovi/TicTacToeGrdApi/README.md

 ## TODO

+- The AI still send the opponent to already won grid.
+Fix this.
 - Re-look at cells' probability update (as it seems to be working poorly).
 - Tighten up the grip on player winning (i.e. do not make it too easy).
 - Handle token clearing after expiration (or should we have tokens in the first place).